DiFlow-TTS: Compact and Low-Latency Zero-Shot Text-to-Speech with Discrete Flow Matching: Methodology

 \subsection{Factorized Discrete Flow Denoiser}

-The \textit{Factorized Discrete Flow Denoiser (FDFD)} aims to generate the prosody and acoustic sequences of the target speech by leveraging Discrete Flow Matching and in-context learning, conditioned on a set of contextual inputs.
+The FDFD (Figure \ref{fig:components}c) aims to generate the prosody and acoustic sequences of the synthesized speech by leveraging DFM and in-context learning, conditioned on a set of contextual inputs.
 In the following, we detail the key elements of this module.

-\subsubsection{Contextual Modeling.}
+\subsubsection{Contextual Modeling}

-We now elaborate on the construction of the conditioning context $\mathbf{c}$ introduced in Eq.~\eqref{eq:u_t_denoiser} and describe how it is integrated into our framework.
+We now elaborate on the construction of the conditioning context $\mu$ introduced in Eq.~\eqref{eq:u_t} and describe how it is integrated into our framework.